|

 Abodes of Shiva

-The city of Vijayawada in Andhra Pradesh is home to three distinctive temples
+The city of Vijayawada in Andhra Pradesh is home to three distinctive

 - the Kanakadurga temple, the Malleswara temple and the Vijayeswara temple.